wp-plugins/wordfence/readme.txt

 == Changelog ==

+= 6.0.8 =
+* Improvement: Added the local time stamp to 'time since' labels in Live Traffic and Blocked IPs pages.
+* Improvement: Added a check to prompt the admin to download a backup copy of the wp-config.php in the event it's flagged as containing malware.
+* Improvement: Added option in Live Traffic to remove a blocked network range defined in Advanced Blocking in the Live Traffic feed for IPs within that range.
+* Improvement: Added option to permanently block all IPs that are currently temporarily blocked or locked out from the Blocked IPs page.
+* Improvement: Updated local GeoIP database.
+* Fix: Fixed double forward slash in file path in the 'View the File' action of malicious code scan.
+* Fix: Fixed notice in block IP JSON callback.

 = 6.0.7 =
-* Fix: Fixed bug with Top Five Logins displaying all failed logins opposed to timeframe set by email frequency.
+* Fix: Fixed bug with Top 5 Logins displaying all failed logins opposed to timeframe set by email frequency.
-* Fix: Fixed bug with author=N scan protection not working for authors with no published posts.
+* Fix: Fixed bug with /?author=N scan protection not working for authors with no published posts.
 * Improvement: Fixed Wordfence logo width in dashboard widget on smaller screens.
 * Improvement: Added country names to flag icons in widget dashboard.
 * Improvement: Updated issues email to use WordPress' charset instead of ISO-8859-1.
 * Improvement: Added check to see if premium API key is set to auto-renew and send email reminder prior to renewal.
 * Improvement: Updated to API version 2.17.
 * Improvement: Changed auto-renew reminder email to go out 10 days before renewal, 12 days before expiration.

 = 6.0.6 =
 * Improvement: Handled uncaught exception when noc1 is not available in 2FA.